reshawnlofters/compute-store/README.md

 - **Checkout Page**: Review cart and wish list items, customize delivery dates, apply discounts, and enjoy free shipping for qualifying orders.
 - **Orders Page**: Access detailed order information and manage orders, including cancellations.
 - **Product Popup View**: Click product images to enlarge them for detailed viewing.
-- **Responsiveness**: Experience a seamless interface across all devices with the responsive design.
+- **Responsiveness**: Experience a seamless interface across all devices with its responsive design.

 ## Technologies Used
-- JavaScript, HTML, CSS, Git, Microsoft Azure Cloud
+JavaScript, HTML, CSS, Git, Microsoft Azure

 ## Author
-The Compute Store is developed and maintained by Reshawn Lofters.
-For inquiries, suggestions, or feedback, please email [reshawnalofters@gmail.com](mailto:reshawnalofters@gmail.com).
+This project is developed and maintained by Reshawn Lofters.
+For inquiries, suggestions, or feedback, email [reshawnalofters@gmail.com](mailto:reshawnalofters@gmail.com).

 ## License
 This project is licensed under a Custom License.
 See the [LICENSE](./LICENSE) file for details.